-Taking your first step on the housing ladder is a very exciting time, however there are steps you need to take before the home of your dreams is yours, and this includes getting a mortgage in principle.
+Taking your first step on the housing ladder is a very exciting time, however there are steps you need to take before the home of your dreams is yours, and this includes getting an agreement in principle, otherwise known as a mortgage in principle.

-What is a mortgage in principle?
+What is an agreement in principle?

-You may have also heard a mortgage in principle called a decision in principle, an agreement in principle, an approval in principle or a mortgage promise.
-Essentially, it’s a written estimate from a building society or bank that shows you a general indication of how much you can borrow for a property.
-Once you have it, you can prove that you’re a serious buyer to estate agents and vendors, and this should mean that you can get a mortgage in theory.
+An agreement in principle can also be known as a mortgage in principle, a decision in principle, an approval in principle or a mortgage promise.
+These are all written estimates from a building society or bank that show you a general indication of how much you can borrow for a property.

 - Online